actuallyNothing/chatping/README.md

 "chatping_alias":
 Defines a secondary keyword to trigger the addon's pingsound, besides the player's nickname.
 This can be used to set a more common nickname or shortcut for the player.

+### Installation

+Drop the 'chatping' folder into the /addons/ directory, inside your Garry's Mod installation.

+## License

+    Chatping is a tool made to notify a player whenever they are mentioned by another player in Garry's Mod.
+    Copyright (C) 2020 actuallyNothing

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.